RonaldDijkstra/folkingebrew/source/content/_shipping-conditions.md

-- We currently only ship within The Netherlands (with PostNL)
+- We currently ship within The Netherlands only, with PostNL
-- Standard shipping costs €5,99, for orders above €70 shipping is free
+- Shipping costs €5,99, free shipping in NL from €70,-
-- We generally ship monday to thursday, except the official Dutch holidays.
+- We ship monday to thursday, except official Dutch holidays.
 Orders after thursday afternoon 2 pm won't be shipped till monday!
+- Payment options: iDeal